Cotehele: The estate

 The grounds stretch down to a quay on the River Tamar where there is an outpost of the National Maritime Museum.
-There are a number of formal gardens and a richly planted area in the valley; features include a medieval dovecote, a stewpond, a Victorian summerhouse and the eighteenth century Prospect Tower.
+This quay is home to the preserved Tamar barge Shamrock (built 1899).
+There are a number of formal gardens and a richly planted area in the valley; features include a well-preserved medieval dovecote, a stewpond, a Victorian summerhouse and the eighteenth century Prospect Tower.
 The gardens and parkland are listed as Grade II* on the Register of Parks and Gardens of Special Historic Interest in England.
 The south west side of the estate is bordered by the Morden stream which joins the Tamar at the quay.
 The estate mill is fed by this stream.
-The mill was used to grind grain bought in Plymouth and brought up river on the barge Myrtle, and also to drive a sawmill and a generator for electricity.
+The mill was used to grind grain bought in Plymouth and brought upriver on the barge Myrtle, and also to drive a sawmill and a generator for electricity.
 The Grade II listed mill has been restored to working order, producing flour for use in the restaurant as well as for sale.

 In 2008 a 'Mother Orchard' of over 250 apple trees, mainly of West-country varieties, was planted.
 The 8 acre orchard site is divided into eating, culinary and cider varieties.